tassosmak/PyTerminal/README.md

 ## To Get The Stable Version Check The <a href="https://github.com/tassosmak/PyTerminal/tree/master" target="_blank">Master Branch</a>

-PyTerminal is a somewhat terminal interface that still bases on the terminal of your computer(Unix/Windows)
+PyTerminal is a CLI Interface that is based on the terminal of your Pc or your Mac

 It has 2 Modes: